ministryofjustice/cloud-platform-user-docs/03-monitoring-an-app/002-how-to-create-alarms.md

 This guide assumes the following:

 * You have [created a namespace for your application]({{ "/01-getting-started/002-env-create" | relative_url }})
-* Deployed at least one pod in your namespace

 ## Creating a slack webhook and amend Alertmanager
 This step requires the Cloud Platform team to create a receiver in [Alertmanager](https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/templates/prometheus-operator.yaml.tpl#L115) and a [Slack webhook](https://api.slack.com/incoming-webhooks).